Gethe/klipper_config/README.md

 Before installing the actual config, first [fork this repo] and rename the folders for my printers (bubbles, ruby, and slate) to match yours.
 You will want to customize the files therein of course, but this will get you started.
-Run the script below to clone this repo and create symlinks for the given printer's config.
+Run the script below and it will clone the repo and create symlinks for the given printer's config.
 Replace `name` with the name of the printer.

 ``` bash
 wget -O - https://raw.githubusercontent.com/gethe/klipper_config/main/install.sh | bash -s name